Mexico says Bolivia harassing its diplomats in La Paz

 Mexico has complained that Bolivian security and intelligence officials have surrounded both the Mexican ambassador’s residence and the embassy, recording the movement of people in and out of the facilities and even impeding the “free transit” of the ambassador.

-Associated Press writer Paola Flores contributed to this report from La Paz, Bolivia.
+Associated Press writer Paola Flores in from La Paz, Bolivia, contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.